jmbermingham/axway-open-docs/content/en/docs/apim_relnotes/20200530_apimgr_relnotes.md

 ## New features and enhancements

-The following new features and enhancements are available in this update.

-TLS v1.3 Support; See more details below
+### User management module

-New User Management module; This module has been added in preparation for 'One user-Multi org' support.
+This module has been added in preparation for **One user Multiple Organizations** support.

+### Updated OS Support

-Updated OS Support; The operating systems, CentOS 7 and 8 and RedHat 7 and 8 have been tested and validated.
+The operating systems CentOS 7, CentOS 8, RedHat 7, and RedHat 8 have been tested and validated.

-Swagger Parser upgrade; See more detail below.

-Improved Upgrade experience;
+## Improved upgrade experience

-* New script update_apigw.sh for updating API Gateway/Manager installations, replacing the post installation script apigw_sp_post_install.sh
+* You can use the script `update_apigw.sh` for updating API Gateway and API Manager installations, replacing the post installation script `apigw_sp_post_install.sh`.

-  Automation of some manual steps for update
+* Automation of some manual steps for update.

-  update_apimanager script still required
+* The `update_apimanager.sh` script still required.

-  The update is still applied manually to each node in the topology
+* The update is still applied manually to each node in the topology.

-  Scripts to apply updates for Policy Studio and Configuration Studio
+* There are new scripts to apply updates for Policy Studio and Configuration Studio.

-Log4J2 update; See more details below

 ### Improved installation procedure